First the code for a small socket example.

 The sendfile

-system call shown here is unique to Linux.
+system call shown here is unique to

-it’s used here.
+simpler, hence why it’s used here.

 Once we are finished sending the file, the FD and socket are closed.
 Then we wait for the next connection.